Drc3p0/simplified-open-source-hardware-template/README.md

 Name of Your Project
 =====================
+If your product is for sale, provide links here for where to buy it.

 Write here a short description (two or three paragraphs long) on which you define: What is your project?
 What is it good for?
 How do you make it work?